 Organisations majorly utilise long-term funding options to finance fixed and fluctuating current assets.
 The use of short-term sources is kept to a minimum for low-risk.

-Observing a conservative working capital financing policy, hence, leads to underutilisation of funds, thus cutting down on returns and compromising growth.
+working capital financing policy, hence, leads to underutilisation of funds, thus cutting down on returns and compromising growth.

 2. Aggressive Policy